I know you know that online reviews are important for your business, but do you know how much they're really worth?

 So if someone is reading your reviews, they probably want to make a purchase, but where do consumers leave and read reviews?

-Well, that depends where your business is listed.
+Well, that depends on where your business is listed.

 There are many review sites that your business may be listed on (without even knowing it) and the most important review platform varies by business and industry.